masifrazzaq/test/README.md

 ## Intent & Applicability for Singleton Design Pattern
 Ensured that a class only has one instance, and provide a global point of access to it.
 We also used singleton design pattern so that
-* there must be exactly one instance of a class, and it must be accessible to clients through authorized access point
 * the instance is only extensible by subclassing without modifying their code.
+* there must be exactly one instance of a class, and it must be accessible and enforced to clients through authorized access point
+* --------------------------------------------------------------------------------------------
+* Singleton Design pattern in this implementation was applied for ContextQueryGenerator and ContextHandler classes so that they can be used further without modifying codes.

 # 2. Getting Started